-As discussed previously your cleanser or cleansing agent is your foundations and the following product and/or techniques build upon it.
+Your cleanser is your foundatios and the following product and/or techniques build upon it.
 If you are a regular reader, you know my rant about the benefits of Noo Poo.
 I won’t go into detail.
-Co-wash or shampoo with sulfate, silicone and alcohol FREE products.
+Co-wash or shampoo with sulfate, silicone, and alcohol FREE products.
 When it comes to all your product try to keep it all natural…

 Condition Those Curls

-Your conditioner is equally if not more important than your cleansing agent.
-It can be used as a cleanser and conditioner or conditioner and leave in or conditioner and styling product.
+Your conditioner is equally if not more important than your cleanser.
 Don’t EVER skip your Hair Conditioner.
-Opt for all natural conditioners and not just the ones that say all natural but read the ingredients.
-Your conditioner is usually the initial source of moisture added besides water that you add to your hair so choose wisely.
-Your moisturizing conditioners should be water based.
+Opt for all natural water-based conditioners and not just the ones that say all natural but read the ingredients.
+Your conditioner is usually the initial source of moisture besides water that you add to your hair so choose wisely.
+Look for moisturizing conditioners.

 Leave In and Moisturize

 Really, do I need to say more.
 One of the best ways to combat frizz caused by dryness is to use a good leave in conditioner.
 I use either Cantu Shea Butter Leave In Conditioner or Giovanni Direct Leave In Conditioner but it really depends on the style.
 When it comes to moisturizers one of my fellower bloggers says the kinkier the hair the creamy the moisturizers needs to be and I agree.
-I recommend unrefined shea butter and/or coconut oil.
+I recommend unrefined shea butter and/or coconut oil to help seal in moisture from water.
 You can whip shea butter with a hand mixer and add an oil or aloe vera gel to maintain the whipped consistence.
 (My personal recipe for Shealoe)

 I’ve said it before I will say it again, NEVER towel dry your hair.
 This only causes frizzness especially if your using a terry cloth towel.
 Drip dry, t-shirt dry or use a microfiber towel.
 If you have not invest in a hood dryer and you live in cold climates, please do.
 Drying your hair under a hood dryer is less damaging than blow drying with a diffuser and minimizes shrinkage as well.
 Partially or completely dry your hair before you step outside or go to sleep allows the style to set in place with smooth defined curls.